bartificer/programming-by-stealth/docs/pbs43.md

 # PBS 43 of x – Introducing JavaScript ES6

-Because its been a while since we focused on JavaScript, the bulk of this instalment will focus on solving the challenge set at the end of the previous instalment.
+Because it's been a while since we focused on JavaScript, the bulk of this instalment will focus on solving the challenge set at the end of the previous instalment.
 We’ll work through the solution in detail, step-by-step.

-We’ll finish the instalment by making a start on moving from JavaScript version 5, to JavaScript version 6, or ECMAScript 6, usually just called ES6.
-When we started our look at JavaScript about a year and a half ago it made sense to use JavaScript 5, but now it’s time to upgrade our knowledge.
-ES6 was a very big change indeed, so we won’t bit it all off at once.
+We’ll finish the instalment by making a start on moving from JavaScript version 5 to JavaScript version 6, or ECMAScript 6, usually just called ES6.
+When we started our look at JavaScript about a year and a half ago, it made sense to use JavaScript 5, but now it’s time to upgrade our knowledge.
+ES6 was a very big change indeed, so we won’t bite it all off at once.
 Instead, we’ll focus on just one very important change in this instalment — ES6’s new take on variables.

-There’s no zip file for this instalment as such, instead, I’ve published [my sample solution as a tagged release on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-Solution) instead.
+There’s no zip file for this instalment as such.
+Instead, I’ve published [my sample solution as a tagged release on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-Solution) instead.
 You can use the big green _clone or download_ button to either copy the code using GIT, or download it as a ZIP file.

-# Matching Podcast Episode 509
+## Matching Podcast Episode 509

 Listen Along: Chit Chat Across the Pond Episode 509